wathiede/go-fracserv/README.md

 go.fracserv
 ===========

-Homework assignment for the greatest group ever
+Homework assignment for the greatest group ever.
+This task is to create a web server that will generate fractals on the fly.

 Requirements
 ------------